siddhartha-gadgil/automating-mathematics/content/posts/proving-by-solving.md

 We reformulate the Pappus hexagon theorem.
 Observe that $P$ being the intersection point of $Ab$ and $aC$ is equivalent to both the triples of points $(A, P, b)$ and $(a, P, B)$ being collinear.
 We have similar conditions for $Q$ and $R$.
 Thus, the hypothesis can be formulated in terms of collinearity (and distinctness) of various triples of points.

 Finally, the conclusion is that $P$, $Q$ and $R$ are collinear.
 We seek to prove this by contradiction, namely we add the condition that they are not collinear, and show that the resulting system cannot be satisfied.
 Again, the condition that the points are not collinear gives an inequality.

+In summary, we have a problem asking whether a set of algebraic equations and inequations has a solution over reals.
+This system has `$12$` variables, with `$6$` equations corresponding to collinearity, `$5$` inequations stating that variables are positive and an inequation (to contradict) stating that three points are not collinear.